 23. The Mermaid, the Witch, and the Sea by Maggie Tokuda-Hall

 Keep the tweens and teens entertained with this young adult sapphic romance set on the high seas.
 Pirate Florian, born Flora, has done everything in order to survive.
-Lady Evelyn Hasegawa is on a one-way voyage to an arranged marriage, which got interrupted by the pirate and the crew on board the ship.
+Lady Evelyn Hasegawa is on a one-way voyage to an arranged marriage, which gets interrupted by the pirate and the crew on board the ship.
 What happens next is a sweeping fantasy tale of the captive and captor falling in love.

 24. Skin of the Sea by Natasha Bowen